 If you want a more complete list, on page 104 of my book I give a comprehensive health panel, which has 27 different items.
 You can look at that if you’d like.
 But at the minimum, I would do those listed above.

-Causes of Low Iron
+Causes of Low Deficiency

 Infections including gut infections, parasites, yeast, and bacteria can cause malabsorption.
 Leaky gut is another cause of malabsorption.
 It’s usually not just one thing but often multiple things are involved.